kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-52-expose-and-secure-workload-jwt.md

     1. Enter the URL `https://httpbin.{DOMAIN_TO_EXPOSE_WORKLOADS}/headers` and replace `{DOMAIN_TO_EXPOSE_WORKLOADS}` with the name of your domain.
     2. To call the endpoint, send a `GET` request to the HTTPBin Service.

-    You get the code `403 Forbidden` error.
+    You get the error `401 Unauthorized`.

 2. Now, access the secured workload using the correct JWT.
     1. Enter the URL `https://httpbin.{DOMAIN_TO_EXPOSE_WORKLOADS}/headers` and replace `{DOMAIN_TO_EXPOSE_WORKLOADS}` with the name of your domain.